trek-view/basecamp/_posts/2021-03-19-using-google-street-view-app.md

 ---
 date: 2021-03-19
 title: "Using the Google Street View app to publish your panoramic photos"
-description: "Over the past few months the Street View mobile app has a number of updates.
-Here's a quick start guide to publish your photos to the map."
+description: "Over the past few months the Street View mobile app has received a number of updates.
+Here's a quick start guide to using it to publish your photos to Google Maps."
 categories: guides
 tags: [Google, Street View]
 author_staff_member: dgreenwood